Mortimer333/Dito/README.md

 - arrays
 - objects

-It will iterate over all those 3 types but each of them will behave slithly different:
+It will iterate over all those 3 types but each of them will behave slightly different:
-- When `number` was passed, `for` will iterate the amount of time the `number` is equal or bigger then zero.
-It will also create key for it but no value will available.
+- When `number` was passed, `for` will iterate the amount of time the `number` is equal or bigger than zero.
+It will also create key for it, but no value will available.
-- When `array` was passed, `for` will iterate the same amount of time as its arrays length.
-It will create kew and value.
+- When `array` was passed, `for` will iterate the same amount of time as its array's length.
+It will create key and value.
-- When `object` wass passed, `for` will iterate the numer of time that equals length of array from `Object.key` method.
+- When `object` was passed, `for` will iterate the number of time that equals length of array from `Object.key` method.
 It will create key and value.

 #### `$key` and `$value`
 Inside `for` you have access to two additional values `$key` and `$value`: